Last updated: April 8, 2020 By Arvin Reynold

 As for weight, this protective, durable helmet weighs in at a very light 240 for the medium size.
 Sizes include Medium (55 to 59) and Large, (59 to 63).
 We like the Giro Air Attack cycling helmet and consider it an excellent all-purpose cycling helmet.

-Standout Features and Pros of the Giro Air Attack
+Standout Features and Pros

 - In-mold polycarbonate shell for durability and solid protection.